 When examined separately, trauma healing, traditional psychotherapy, and spiritual development may appear to be conflicting paths.
 Psychology emphasizes building and strengthening a healthy ego, whereas many spiritual schools focus on dismantling the ego to access more expansive states.
 Trauma can open us to expansive states that may also be quite terrifying or cause us to disconnect or to dissociate.
-We need to restore a healthy functioning ego, to make friends with our ego, in order to relax enough into our true identity as remnants of the wounded or defensive ego identity dissolve and are replaced by our essential aspects and our true nature.
-As we dis-identify with our history and metabolize our story and gather wisdom and maturity, we find a presence in ourselves that can stabilize in the NOW.
+We need to restore a healthy functioning ego – to make friends with our ego – in order to relax enough into our true identity.
+Then the remnants of the wounded or defensive ego identity can more readily dissolve and be replaced by our essential aspects and our true nature.
+As we disidentify with our history, metabolize our story, and gather wisdom as well as maturity we find an authentic presence in ourselves that can stabilize in the NOW.

-In the Dynamic Attachment Re-patterning experience, known as the DARe programs, Diane Heller weaves these three paths – psychology, trauma healing, and spirituality – into an integrated, comprehensive, and dynamic approach toward healing resolutions.
-Victim-Perpetrator Dynamics resolve toward empowerment, Disorganized Attachment behaviors heal through restoring Secure Attachment, Dissociation moves into embodiment, and Disconnection is replaced by a deepening, contactful connection with self and others.
+In the Dynamic Attachment Re-patterning experience, known as the DARe programs, Diane weaves these three paths – psychology, trauma healing, and spirituality into an integrated, comprehensive, and dynamic approach.
+Victim-perpetrator dynamics resolve toward empowerment, Disorganized Attachment behaviors heal through restoring Secure Attachment, dissociation moves toward an integrated embodiment, and disconnection is replaced by a deepening, contactful connection with self and others.

-This creative integration process, which is “body-, bonding-, and being-based”, lands us in our authentic self, orients us toward our true nature, and returns us to our real home.
+This creative integration process, which is “body-based, bonding-based and being-based,” lands us in our authentic self, orients us toward our true nature, and returns us to our real home.

 We welcome you to join us in exploring this relevant and rich adventure on the human journey.